amaha7984/Wavelet-DINO/Generative_Methods&Dataset/README.md

 > **License:** By downloading this dataset, you agree to the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

 The dataset has train, val, and test folders.
 Inside each folder, there are two subfolders named 0_real, which contains real aerial imagery, and 1_fake, which contains generated aerial imagery.

+### Public Satellite Forensic Dataset

+This dataset was presented by Zhao et al. in the paper "Deep fake geography?
+When geospatial data encounter Artificial Intelligence".
+Please refer to [the original paper](https://www.tandfonline.com/doi/full/10.1080/15230406.2021.1910075) for dataset access and further details.